Chart Color Schemes

 Employment

-As of June 2025, Galston had 1,681 residents employed, with an unemployment rate of 0.9% lower than Greater Sydney's rate of 4.2%.
-Workforce participation was similar to Greater Sydney's at 60.0%.
-Key industries for employment among residents were construction, health care & social assistance, and education & training.
-Construction stood out with an employment share 1.9 times the regional level.
+Over the past year, it has shown stable employment levels.
+As of September 2025, there are 1,635 residents employed while the unemployment rate is 0.7% lower than Greater Sydney's rate of 4.2%.
+Workforce participation is similar to Greater Sydney at 60.0%.
+Key industries include construction, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment